jppope/Machine-Learning-In-Production-Speech/working.md

 #### General Steps

 - AIC, BIC, & Cross-Validation are estimates of EPE (expected prediction error).
 We want to minimize the EPE.
 So, we want these to be small.
+- R-squared is a statistical measure of how close the data are to the fitted regression line.
+How much of the Y is explained by the X's.
+It's important to include it, but not necessarily for the purposes of finding the best predictive model.
 - RSS is not strong for this because it necessarily decreases.
 The more predictors you have, the better the fit.
 You would think that's what you want, but you don't ultimately want to decrease prediction error of your sample.
 You want to minimize prediction error for new observations outside of your sample.
 - More predictors means overfitting.
 We do not want overfitting.
+- R's MASS Library there is a function stepAIC.

 ### Test / Confirm